 Prior to BCAA, Shom was Asia Society’s (New York) first Jack Wadsworth fellow.
 During his fellowship, he focused on global trade policy and food security issues.
 Before coming to Asia Society, Shom served as assistant deputy minister of international trade for B.C.
 Under his leadership, the division achieved key milestones such as B.C.’s contribution to the conclusion of the Canada-EU trade agreement and attracting a number of strategic investments to the province.

 Before settling in B.C., Shom was vice president of strategy and business development for Kraft Foods, Asia Pacific, where he led the development of the strategic plan, led various merger and acquisition initiatives regionally, and worked as a key team member on a multi-billion dollar global acquisition.
-While in Asia, he also served as general manager, strategy & portfolio for the retail oil products business of Royal Dutch Shell (Asia and Middle East), and held senior roles in Sara Lee Corporation both in Asia and the United States.
+While in Asia, he also served as general manager, strategy and portfolio for the retail oil products business of Royal Dutch Shell (Asia and Middle East), and held senior roles in Sara Lee Corporation both in Asia and the United States.
 He started his career in marketing at Kraft Foods Canada.

 Shom served on the board of the BCAA for six years and is currently serving on the campaign cabinet of the United Way (Lower Mainland).
 He received a bachelor of commerce degree from the University of British Columbia and a master of business administration from Harvard Business School.